xiaozhuchacha/Kinect2Toolbox/README.md

 * ColorDepthSkeletonRecorder: dump RGB, depth and skeleton simultaneously to hard drive.
 Two versions are provided.
 The *Mask* version marks the skeleton area in the depth image.
 The mapper produced in this code will be used to *convert rgb to depth space.*.

 Set 2: Everything will be converted to color space later.
-* ColorDepthSkeletonRecorder: dump RGB, depth and skeleton simultaneously to hard drive.
+* ColorDepthSkeletonRecorder2: dump RGB, depth and skeleton simultaneously to hard drive.
 The mapper produced in this code will be used to *convert depth to rgb space.*.

 **Converters** include two sets: